TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Exposed:** All attacks against you add +2.
 - **Flame:** When you take flame damage you gain the flame condition with a rating equal to the damage taken and immediately decrease your HP by that amount, ignoring armor.
 Flame damage stacks.
 At the end of your turn, you decrease your HP by the rating of flame, ignoring armor.
 On your turn, you can use the extinguish action to decrease your flame rating.
 In case of emergency, use shutdown.
 - **Grappled:** You are immobilized, cannot take reactions, and melee attacks against you from your grappler add +2.
 Spend `(1P)` make an opposed torque check to escape the grapple.
 - **Lock On:** Any character may add +2 to an attack against you (before the attack is rolled).
 Once the bonus is used, the lock on condition ends.
-Spend `(1P)` make a systems check to lose the condition.
 - **Immobilized:** You cannot perform the move or boost actions.
 Other unique forms of movement are not possible either.
 - **Impaired:** You subtract -2 from any dice roll you make.
 - **Offline:** Unable to perform any actions.
 0 power.
 Requires a check to open cockpit.
 All attacks against an offline mech ignore armor and add +4.
 - **Prone:** Targets gain a +2 attack bonus against you.
 Costs 2 hexes worth of movement to stand up and remove prone condition.
 - **Rodeo:** While you rodeo the target, you move with them whenever they move, you ignore the engaged condition with the target, and your pilot weapon attacks against the target have AP and ignore the light property.
 The target may spend 1 power to make a torque check and remove the rodeo condition on a success, dealing 1d4 damage to the rodeo pilot.
 - **Slowed:** You speed is halved.
-- **Taken Over:** You no longer have control of your mech.
-You can perform no actions.
-Another character controls your mech instead.
-You can make a systems save at the end of your turn to remove the condition.

 ## Damage Types